PawanHarsha/Monk/README.md

 # Monkjenk
-Monkjenk: Your CI Monitoring Solution
+Monk: Your CI Monitoring Solution
 Welcome to Monkjenk! 🚀

-Monkjenk is a powerful Continuous Integration (CI) monitoring tool designed to provide you with comprehensive insights into your CI/CD processes.
+Monk is a powerful Continuous Integration (CI) monitoring tool designed to provide you with comprehensive insights into your CI/CD processes.
 With Monkjenk, you can seamlessly track multiple Jenkins servers and Git projects, enabling you to monitor builds, deployments, and workflows with ease.

 Key Features
 Multi-Server Tracking: Monitor multiple Jenkins servers from a single dashboard, giving you a holistic view of your CI/CD pipelines.